-Another significant hazardous waste stream at SUNY Cortland is process related.
+A significant hazardous waste stream at SUNY Cortland is process related.
 Process-related wastes include spent oil, solvent contaminated rags, and certain laboratory wastes.
 These wastes are stored in secondary containers that are placed in Satellite Accumulation Areas.
 Satellite Accumulation Areas can be rooms, work areas, art studios, laboratories, and containment areas.
 Satellite Accumulation Areas must be at or near the point of generation and under the control of the person who generated the waste.
 Waste generators may accumulate up to 55 gallons of a hazardous waste, or 1 quart of acutely hazardous waste, before having to move the waste to the campus' Chemical Management Facility.
 The following practices must also be implemented for hazardous waste stored in Satellite Accumulation Areas:

-- 1. Waste containers should be placed in adequate secondary containment.
-Secondary containment should be capable of holding 110 percent of the volume of the largest container. - 2.
-Hazardous waste must be stored in containers that are compatible with the contents. - 3.
-Waste containers with incompatible contents must be segregated.
+1. Waste containers should be placed in adequate secondary containment.
+Secondary containment should be capable of holding 110 percent of the volume of the largest container.

-- 4. Waste containers must be labeled with the words "Hazardous Waste" and the label should identify the contents.
-Employees should contact the EH&S Office to obtain hazardous waste labels. - 5.
+- 2. Hazardous waste must be stored in containers that are compatible with the contents. - 3.
+Waste containers with incompatible contents must be segregated. - 4.
+Waste containers must be labeled with the words "Hazardous Waste" and the label should identify the contents, and the hazards of the contents.
+Employees should contact the EHS Office to obtain hazardous waste labels. - 5.
 Hazardous waste containers must remain closed except when adding or removing waste. - 6.
-Properly ground and bond metal containers when dispensing and storing flammable wastes. - Regularly check waste containers for integrity.
-Employees should contact the EH&S Office if they identify waste containers that have cracks, leaks, or exhibit signs of degradation. - 8.
+Properly ground and bond metal containers when dispensing and storing flammable wastes. - 7.
+Regularly check waste containers for integrity.
+Employees should contact the EHS Office if they identify waste containers that have cracks, leaks, or exhibit signs of degradation. - 8.
 The date that a waste container becomes full should be recorded on the "Hazardous Waste" label.
 This date is known as the "accumulation start date".
-Employees should promptly contact the EH&S Office to make arrangements to transfer full waste containers to the campus' Chemical Management Facility (Note: Full waste containers must be moved to the Chemical Management Facility within three days)
+Employees should promptly contact the EHS Office to arrange for the transfer of full waste containers to the campus' Chemical Management Facility (Note: full waste containers must be moved to the Chemical Management Facility within three days).

 Before hazardous wastes are transported to an approved Treatment, Storage, and Disposal Facility, they are stored at SUNY Cortland's Chemical Management Facility.
-This facility is located at the Service Group Complex and functions as the campus' central storage area.
+This facility is located at the Service Group complex and functions as the campus' central storage area.

-IX.
-Other Safety Guidelines and Requirements
+9. Other Safety Guidelines and Requirements